yzhedwin/ailex-web_jekyll/README.md

 ## Ailex - Web
 Ailex-web static webpage powered by Jekyll to allow ease of access to Project Ailex.

-## Ailex - Simulation
+## Ailex - Simulation Game
 This is a demo of what project AILEX's training environment and agents will look like.
+It uses UNREAL ENGINE 4.26.2.
 There is no menu for the game, so to quit the game you will need to hold ALT-TAB to close the windows manually.
-The map is based on a map (link below) and uses UNREAL Engine 4.
+The map is based on a map (link below).

+## Traffic Mechanics.
+The cars in the game follows a set path (spline) and continue round the set path.
+The cars will turn off their throttle if they see a player in the way of it (pawn detection) or when the traffic light turns red.

 ### Game View
 ![github-small](https://github.com/YEOWEIHNGWHYELAB/AILEX/blob/main/Start.png?raw=true)